 If you’re looking for the best woodworking joint to start with, try this castle joint!

-In this blog, I will show you step by step how to make this easy-to-learn woodworking joint.
+In this blog, I will show you step by step how to make this easy-to-learn woodworking joint by hand.

-It seems like a difficult joint to make, but it is actually an easy woodworking joint to start with woodworking joinery.
+It seems like a difficult joint to make, but the 3 way castle joint is actually an easy woodworking joint to start with woodworking joinery.

 This is the second woodworking joint explained step by step how to make it.

-Continue to follow this series on my joinery journey to see more amazing handmade woodworking techniques.
+Continue to follow this series on my joinery journey, and see more amazing handmade woodworking techniques.

 You can see all previous joints and their step-by-step guides in the woodworking joints category here.

-The castle joint can be simply explained as a three-way corner joint that is a combination of the bridle joint and the cross lap joint.
+The castle joint can be simply explained as a three-way corner joint.
+This castle joint is a combination of the bridle joint and the cross lap joint.

-Because 4 protrusions are made on the vertical wood, this part resembles the battlements of a castle, which is why the name castle joint is given to this joint.
+Because there are 4 protrusions made on the vertical wood, this part resembles the battlements of a castle.

 What is a castle joint used for?

-But you can actually use this castle joint for any connection you have to make when you need to bring 3 pieces of wood together.
+But you can actually use this castle joint for any connection where you need to bring 3 pieces of wood together.

 The condition is that the parts must be perpendicular to each other.